mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

     In cases where `Test Key` is not given, feel free to add a concise description of a test.

+5. Add check if a certain test requires server license.
+    ```javascript
+    describe('Test description', () => {
+       before(() => {
+           // Use "cy.hasLicenseForFeature" if the test requires a certain licensed feature
+           cy.hasLicenseForFeature('GuestAccounts');

+           // Otherwise use "cy.hasLicense" to check if server has license in general
+           cy.hasLicense();
+       }
+    }
+    ```

-5. Refer to [this pull request](https://github.com/mattermost/mattermost-webapp/pull/3020/files) as a guide on how to write and submit an end-to-end testing PR.
+6. Refer to [this pull request](https://github.com/mattermost/mattermost-webapp/pull/3020/files) as a guide on how to write and submit an end-to-end testing PR.

 ## Troubleshooting